-First Author, Year Trial Name Were outcome measurements equal, valid and reliable?
+First author, Year Trial name Were outcome measurements equal, valid, and reliable?
 Were patients masked?
 Were providers masked?
 Were outcome assessors masked?
 Was the duration of followup adequate to assess the outcome?
 What was the method used to handle missing data?
 Did the study use acceptable statistical methods?
-Quality Rating Comments Tomfohr, 2011 197 Yes Yes No Yes Yes None No, completers analysis Fair Methods of randomization and allocation concealment NR; completers only analysis with no handling of missing data, but relatively low attrition and low differential attrition.
-Traaen, 2021 202 Yes No No Partially No ІТТ Yes Fair This study had decent adherence and very little missing data, so lack of a sensitivity analysis is not concerning.
+Quality rating Comments Smith, 2007 156 Yes Yes Yes Yes Yes Unclear Unclear Fair Unclear methods of allocation concealment; limited reporting of methods for handling missing data (although attrition was not too high, it was 4/26 participants) and likely nothing done to handle missing data.
+Tomfohr, 2011 194 Yes Yes No Yes Yes None No, completers analysis Fair Methods of randomization and allocation concealment NR; completers only analysis with no handling of missing data, but relatively low attrition and low differential attrition.
+Traaen, 2021 199 Yes No No Partially No ITT Yes Fair This study had decent adherence and very little missing data, so lack of a sensitivity analysis is not concerning.
 It is mildly underpowered given lower incidence of AF episodes than expected.
 They did not use sham CPAP, so the study is not blinded.
-Weaver, 2012 160 CATNAP Yes Yes Yes Yes for primary outcome and most outcomes; those performing PSGs were not masked Yes None (21% of those randomized were not included in analyses in their modified ITT) No, modified ITT does not include 21% of those randomized Fair No handling of missing data; 21% of those randomized not included in analyses.
-Weinstock, 2012 204 Redline, 2014 223 Yes Yes NR NR Yes NR (but just 1 subject with some missing data) Yes Fair Methods of allocation concealment and masking of outcome assessors were not described.
+Weaver, 2012 157 CATNAP Yes Yes Yes Yes for primary outcome and most outcomes; those performing PSGs were not masked Yes those randomized were not included in analyses in their modified ITT) No, modified ITT does not include 21% of those randomized Fair No handling of missing data; 21% of those randomized not included in analyses.
+Weinstock, 2012 201 Redline, 2014 220 Yes Yes NR NR Yes NR (but just 1 subject with some missing data) Fair Methods of allocation concealment and masking of outcome assessors were not described.
 Although the sequence 1 group had higher baseline AHI, this is a cross-over and both groups had almost identical AHIs after CPAP and after sham conditions.
-West, 2007 161 West, 2009 162 Yes Yes Yes Yes Yes Excluded Partially Fair Missing data excluded; consider assessors blinded because outcomes of interest were all patient reported.
-Wimms, 2020 198 MERGE Yes No No No Yes LOCF Yes Fair Patients and providers were unable to be masked.
-Does not look like assessors were masked; some if not all measures were self-reported.
+West, 2007 158 West, 2009 159 Yes Yes Yes Yes Yes Excluded Partially Fair Missing data excluded; consider assessors blinded because outcomes of interest were all patient reported.

-First Author, Year Trial Name Were outcome measurements equal, valid and reliable?
+Trial name Were outcome measurements equal, valid, and reliable?
 Were patients masked?
 Were providers masked?
 Were outcome assessors masked?
 Was the duration of followup adequate to assess the outcome?
 What was the method used to handle missing data?
-Quality Rating Comments Zhao, 2017 199 BestAIR Partially (CPAP vs. sham masked, but other tx arms unable to be masked) Partially (yes for nonpatient- reported outcomes) Yes NR Yes Providers unable to be masked, attrition, no information on how missing data were handled.
+Did the study use acceptable statistical methods?
+Quality rating Comments Wimms, 2020 195 MERGE Yes No No No Yes LOCF Yes Fair Patients and providers were unable to be masked.
+Does not look like assessors were masked; some if not all measures were self-reported.
+Zhao, 2017 196 BestAIR Partially (CPAP vs. sham masked, but other tx arms unable to be masked) Partially (yes for nonpatient- reported outcomes) Yes NR Yes Providers unable to be masked, attrition, no information on how missing data were handled.
 Groups were comparable but no information provide on whether they were significant differences between groups.

-Answered using the study's ClinicalTrials.gov page: https://clinicaltrials.gov/ct2/show/NCT01901055.
+^{} Answered using the study's ClinicalTrials.gov page: https://clinicaltrials.gov/ct2/show/NCT01901055.